 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to enfuvirtide.
+Your doctor will order certain lab tests to check your body's response to enfuvirtide injection.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are using enfuvirtide.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are using enfuvirtide injection.